apsaltis/HDF-Workshop/README.md

 5. The next step is to generate the flow we need for MiNiFi.
 To do this do the following steps:

+   * Create a template for MiNiFi
    * Select the GenerateFlowFile, the NiFi Flow Remote Processor Group, and the Connection between them (these are the only things needed for MiNiFi)
    * Select the "Create Template" button from the toolbar
-   * Choose a name for your template, the name must end with ***.v{x}*** where ***x*** is a version number.
-The first version should be 1.
+   * Choose a name for your template

+7. Now we need to download the template
+8. Now SCP the template you downloaded to the ````/tmp```` directory on your EC2 instance.
+If you are using Windows you will need to download WinSCP (https://winscp.net/eng/download.php)
-6. Now we are ready to start and test the C2C server.
-To do this do perform the following steps:
+9. We are now ready to setup MiNiFi.
+However before doing that we need to convert the template to YAML format which MiNiFi uses.
+To do this we need to do the following:

-    - Open a ssh connection to your EC2 instance
-    - Navigate to ````/usr/hdf/current/minifi-c2-0.5.0-SNAPSHOT````
+    * Navigate to the minifi-toolkit directory (/usr/hdf/current/minifi-toolkit-0.4.0)
-    - Execute the following command: ````bin/c2.sh````
+    * Transform the template that we downloaded using the following command:
-    - Now open another browser tab and go to: ````http://<EC2_NODE>:10080/c2/config?class=<name-of-template>````
-    - You should see a YAML representation of your template in the browser

-7. Now we are ready to configure and start minifi.
-To do this perform the following steps:

-    - Open a ssh connection to your EC2 instance
-    - Navigate to ````/usr/hdf/current/minifi-0.4.0````
-    - Open ````conf/bootstrap.conf```` in an editor such as ````vim conf/bootstrap.conf````
-    - Uncomment and adjust the following lines:

-      ````
-      #nifi.minifi.notifier.ingestors=org.apache.nifi.minifi.bootstrap.configuration.ingestors.PullHttpChangeIngestor

-      # Hostname on which to pull configurations from
-      #nifi.minifi.notifier.ingestors.pull.http.hostname=localhost <-- THIS SHOULD BE CHANGED TO demo.hortworks.com

-      # Port on which to pull configurations from
-      #nifi.minifi.notifier.ingestors.pull.http.port=4567 <-- THIS SHOULD BE CHANGED TO BE THE SAME PORT THAT THE C2 SERVER IS LISTENING ON

-      # Path to pull configurations from
-      #nifi.minifi.notifier.ingestors.pull.http.path=/c2/config

-      # Query string to pull configurations with
-      #nifi.minifi.notifier.ingestors.pull.http.query=class=raspi3 <-- CHANGE THIS TO MATCH THE NAME OF THE TEMPLATE YOU CREATED ABOVE IN STEP 5

-      # Period on which to pull configurations from, defaults to 5 minutes if commented out
-      #nifi.minifi.notifier.ingestors.pull.http.period.ms=300000
-      ````
+      ````sudo bin/config.sh transform <INPUT_TEMPLATE> <OUTPUT_FILE>````

+      For example:

+      ````sudo bin/config.sh transform /temp/MiNiFi_Flow.xml config.yml````

+10. Next copy the ````config.yml```` to the ````minifi-0.4.0/conf```` directory.
+That is the file that MiNiFi uses to generate the nifi.properties file and the flow.xml.gz for MiNiFi.

-8. That is it, we are now ready to start MiNiFi.
+11. That is it, we are now ready to start MiNiFi.
 To start MiNiFi from a command prompt execute the following:

   ```
+  cd /usr/hdf/current/minifi-0.4.0
-  bin/minifi.sh start
+  sudo bin/minifi.sh start
   tail -f logs/minifi-app.log
   ```

-After starting MiNiFi you should be able to verify the following:
-  1. Go to the browser tab where you have minifi-c2 running you should see a log line indicating a request for the configuration
-  2. Go to your NiFi flow and see data coming in from MiNiFi.
+You should be able to now go to your NiFi flow and see data coming in from MiNiFi.

-  IF you do not see data flowing to NiFi.
-You can check for errors by tailing the MiNiFi log by using this command:
+You may tail the log of the MiNiFi application by
    ```
    tail -f /usr/hdf/current/minifi/minifi-0.2.0/logs/minifi-app.log
    ```
 If you see error logs such as "the remote instance indicates that the port is not in a valid state", it is because the Input Port has not been started.
 Start the port and you will see messages being accumulated in its downstream queue.

-  3. Now prove to yourself that the C2 server and MiNiFi are working.
-You can do this by making changes to the MiNiFi part of the flow and again saving it as a template.
-Make sure to use an incremented version number.
-After a short period to time you should see in the C2 log a request for the config and you should see in the MiNiFi log that it was picked up, a warm redeploy occurs and the updated config is running.

 ------------------